jonas-thn/gaussian-splatting-renderer/README.md

 in VRAM and preparing the compute shaders.

-Lastly, a `needs_update` flag is set, tying directly back to the earlier concept of threshold-based updates.
-Since I have complete control over this custom renderer, I can schedule the sorting and rendering updates freely.
+Lastly, a `needs_update` flag is set, tying directly back to the earlier concept of threshold based updates.
+Since the custom renderer provides complete control, the sorting and rendering updates can be scheduled freely.
 Therefore, the entire pipeline simply stands still as long as the user does not move the camera and no new model is loaded.